jhwhenry/cpd/CPD_Upgrade_485_to_510_DEV.md

 ```
 3).Creat new patches required for migrating profiling results
 <br>
-a).Identify the location of the `work` directory using below command.
+a).Identify the location of the `work` directory and create the `rsi` folder under it.

 ```
 podman inspect olm-utils-play-v3 | grep -i -A5  mounts